How many classes are there in a semester?

 Do you do the same songs every week?

-Each semester we have a different Song Collection (families receive 2 CD's and a songbook), so there is lots of material to choose from.
-During the ten week session, songs will be covered several times over the semester in order to develop concepts presented in previous weeks and so families can experience the songs in different ways (with instruments, as large movement activities, as part-songs or rounds, etc.) but no two classes will be the same.
-There is a ritual order of activities - children in this age-group need the routine of knowing what to expect (children love to anticipate the snuggle of the lullabye right before the "goodbye" song each week).
+Each semester we have a different Song Collection.
+Families receive 1 CD, digital downloads for each semester, access to their music on the free Music Together® app, a beautiful full-colour songbook, and access to the Family Music Zone® online.
+During the ten week session, songs will be covered several times in order to develop and solidify concepts presented in previous weeks and so families can experience the songs in different ways (with instruments, as large movement activities, as part-songs or rounds, etc.) but no two classes will be the same.
+There is a ritual order of activities - children in this age-group need the routine of knowing what to expect.

 What kinds of instruments do you use?